Legit.Health Plus description and specifications

 The device is intended to use on the epidermis, its appendages (hair, hair follicle, sebaceous glands, apocrine sweat gland apparatus, eccrine sweat gland apparatus and nails) and associated mucous membranes (conjunctival, oral and genital), the dermis, the cutaneous vasculature and the subcutaneous tissue (subcutis).

-ICD Classes
+ICD categories

-Regarding the classes, as explained in the Body structures section, the device is intended to use on the epidermis, its appendages (hair, hair follicle, sebaceous glands, apocrine sweat gland apparatus, eccrine sweat gland apparatus and nails) and associated mucous membranes (conjunctival, oral and genital), the dermis, the cutaneous vasculature and the subcutaneous tissue (subcutis).
-The specific ICD classes covered in this definition are those pertaining to code 14 of the International Classification of Diseases.
+Regarding the categories, as explained in the Body structures section, the device is intended to use on the epidermis, its appendages (hair, hair follicle, sebaceous glands, apocrine sweat gland apparatus, eccrine sweat gland apparatus and nails) and associated mucous membranes (conjunctival, oral and genital), the dermis, the cutaneous vasculature and the subcutaneous tissue (subcutis).
+The specific ICD categories covered in this definition are those pertaining to code 14 of the International Classification of Diseases.

 Difference between multiclass-probability distribution and diagnosis